CORVALLIS, Ore. – Skip the soil and try growing vegetables in an aquaponics system that turns fish waste into fertilizer for your plants.

 Tilapia are the most commonly raised fish in aquaponics systems, he said.
 Landkamer also recommends catfish, trout, common carp, koi, sunfish, goldfish, barramundi, Murray cod and crayfish.
 Choose freshwater species, he advised.
 They can be fed standard diets made for each species and available at feed suppliers or pet stores, he said.

 Note that you must purchase a transport permit from the Oregon Department of Fish and Wildlife to raise tilapia and other fish, even for personal use, Landkamer said.
 These permits are easy to obtain online or from licensed fingerling sellers, he said.
-ODFW has a list of sellers online (PDF).
-Read more information about ODFW's transport permits at this website.
+ODFW has a list of sellers.
+Read more information about ODFW's transport permits at their Fish Transport Permit website.

 For more information about food safety for fish and plants grown in an aquaponics system, Landkamer recommends a publication from the University of Hawaii at Manoa (PDF).
 To learn more about aquaponics in general, see this U.S. Department of Agriculture website on aquaponics.